-Fig. 10. $\Delta$ of file sizes in token hash groups.
+Fig. 8.
+Distribution of token-hash clones.

 6.2.3 SourcererCC Duplicates.
 For SourcererCC, we randomly selected 20 clone pairs and we categorized them into three categories: i) intentional copy-paste clones; ii) unintentional accidental clones; and iii) auto-generated clones.
 It is interesting to note that the clones in categories ii) and iii) are both unavoidable and are created because of the use of the popular frameworks.